bothwellsitholle/cartrack2021/README.md

-# To review the project and install node modules successfully please run yarn install NOT npm install, to install dependencies without conflict
+# To review the project and install node modules successfully please run yarn install NOT npm install, so that you can install dependencies without conflict

 Use the link below to view the App deployed on Firebase.